Shrimp Dhansak

 • 1 tbsp tomato paste

-• 2 tbsp fresh coriander (cilantro), chopped to garnish
+• 2 tbsp fresh cilantro (= corinader) chopped, to garnish

 Instructions

-• Lower the heat and add the chopped onion and garlic.
+• Lower the heat and add the onion, chili, garlic and ginger.
 Cook for 5 minutes until softened.

 • Add the red lentils and stir.
 Add the stock, tomatoes, tomato paste, pineapple (if using), and sugar (or sweetener).

 • Bring to the boil.
-Lower the heat, partially cover the pan and simmer, stirring occasionally, until the lentils are quite soft – about 20 minutes.
+Lower the heat, partially cover the pan and simmer over low heat, stirring occasionally, until the lentils are quite soft – about 20 minutes.

-• Add the prawns and lemon juice and stir them in.
-Cook for a further 5 minutes.
-Check if you need to top up with water if the pan is too dry and food is sticking.
+• Add the shrimp and lemon juice and stir them in.
+Cook for a further 5 minutes, adding a little hot water if the pan is too dry and food is sticking.

 • Check the seasoning and adjust if needed.
-Garnish with chopped coriander (cilantro) and red chilli flakes.
+Garnish with cilantro and red pepper flakes.

 • Serve with basmati rice and naan bread or simply on its own.